 In the Connect to Server dialog box, enter the following information:

 Click Connect.
-The Object Explorer window opens.
+The Object Explorer window opens in SSMS.

 Change database properties